 Heat a piece of iron up to near its melting point and it will emit a broad continuous spectrum that the eye perceives as orange-yellow.
 But if you zap the iron with an electric spark, some of the iron atoms will vaporize and have one or more of their electrons temporarily knocked out of them.
 As they cool down the electrons will re-combine with the iron ions, losing energy as the move in toward the nucleus and giving up this excess energy as light.
 The spectrum of this light is anything but continuous; it consists of a series of discrete wavelengths which we call lines.

-Each chemical element has its own characteristic line spectrum which serves very much like a "fingerprint" capable of identifying a particular element in a complex mixture.
+Each chemical element has its own characteristic emission line spectrum which serves as a "fingerprint" capable of identifying a particular element in a complex mixture.
 Shown below is what you would see if you could look at several different atomic line spectra directly.

 What do these spectra tell us about the nature of chemical atoms?
 We will explore this question in some detail in the next lesson.